A branch of The First Church of Christ, Scientist in Boston, USA

 Our Sunday Sermons are comprised of selections from our Pastor, and are read by Readers elected from the local membership.
 The same sermons are delivered in Christian Science Churches around the world and studied by Christian Scientists during the week before the Sunday service.
 They are available to study in a variety of formats – all sold in our Christian Science Reading Room – where they can also be studied free of charge on the premises.

-These meetings are less formal than the Sunday service.
+These are less formal than Sunday services.
 Wednesday meetings include hymns and readings from the bible and Science and Health with Key to the Scriptures by Mary Baker Eddy, but unlike the Sunday service, the scriptural selections are customised to the needs of the congregation and occasion.
 The readings are followed by an opportunity for anybody to share insights, experiences, and healings they’ve had as a result of their prayer and study of Christian Science.

 Yes!
 Anyone can use the facilities in a Reading Room and they are free to all.
 The Reading Room is open to anyone searching for answers to life’s deepest questions as well as those just wanting something interesting to read while they have their lunch!